 TDP | 575 W |

-The NVIDIA RTX 5090 achieves 55 TFLOPS in FP32 performance, making it a top contender in consumer workloads.
+The NVIDIA RTX 5090 achieves 55 TFLOPS in FP32 performance, making it ideal for consumer workloads.

 Length | 11in |